19 Diabetes Myths That Could Be Sabotaging Your Health

 Myth: Diabetes has no symptoms; only my doctor can detect it

-Fact: Diabetes does have a number of early warning signs, but the problem is that they’re often subtle enough to overlook or ignore.
-No wonder 25 percent of people with diabetes don’t even know they have it.
+Fact: There are some early symptoms of type 2 diabetes, but they’re often subtle enough to overlook or ignore.
+No wonder 20 percent of people with diabetes don’t even know they have it, according to the Centers for Disease Control and Prevention (CDC).
 Telltale signs: feeling dehydrated even when you’ve been drinking, drinking more fluids than usual, frequent trips to the bathroom, feeling tired and hungry all the time, or losing weight without changes to diet or lifestyle.
-If you notice any of these symptoms, it’s a good idea to see your doctor.
-Diabetes is easily and definitively diagnosed with a blood test.
+If you notice any of these symptoms, see your doctor.
+Diabetes is easily diagnosed with a blood test.

 Myth: You shouldn’t get pregnant if you have diabetes

 Fact: “People are worried about the risk to themselves and their child, or worry that they can’t become pregnant at all, particularly in those with type 1; but that’s just not true anymore,” says Marrero.
 “This myth stems from a time when diabetes was poorly controlled and understood.”
-There’s still a risk of complications, such as preterm birth, if you aren’t vigilant in controlling your blood sugar levels, but plenty of people become pregnant and have normal pregnancies with proper monitoring, he says.
-For more information on having a health pregnancy with diabetes, check out the American Diabetes Association’s resource guide.
+There’s still a risk of complications, such as preterm birth, if you aren’t vigilant in managing your blood sugar levels.
+But plenty of women with diabetes become pregnant and have normal pregnancies with proper monitoring, he says.
+The ADA offers guidance on how to have a healthy pregnancy with diabetes.
+Here are the best shoes for women with diabetes.

 Myth: You’ll always be able to tell if your blood sugar levels are too low or too high

-Myth: Diabetics have to follow a strict, no-sugar diet
+Myth: People with diabetes have to follow a strict, no-sugar diet

-Myth: If you have diabetes, you’re more likely to catch a cold
+Myth: If you have diabetes, you’re more likely to catch the coronavirus

 Myth: There is no way to prevent it